The Exascale Computing Project has concluded. This site is retained for historical references.

 • Providing pathways for interactions, including training, internships, collaborations, and careers.

-Our approach has three complementary thrusts that leverage and complement existing efforts on workforce development in DOE national laboratories, computing facilities, and the HPC computational science community.
+Our approach had three complementary thrusts that leveraged and complemented already established efforts on workforce development in DOE national laboratories, computing facilities, and the HPC computational science community.

 More info: ECP Launches Programs to Extend DOE’s HPC Workforce Culture